vynious/optimise-throughput/report.md

 To **manage request processing rate** and **reduce TTL expirations**, we introduced multithreading.
 Multiple workers accessing the same queue increase the rate at which requests are dequeued, preventing the main queue from overloading.
 > [!Note]
-> See the `thread` folder for implementation details.
+> See [folder](https://github.com/vynious/optimise-throughput/tree/main/thread) for implementation details.

 ### Changes to the Current Code